c3d/build/README.md

 `config.h`.
 This is only for illustration purpose, since modern systems attempt to randomize address space, making the value returned by `sbrk(0)` different with each run.

+## Redistribution

+The 'build' project is released under the GNU General Public License version 3.
+The project author's reading of said license is that it only "contaminates" derivative products, but not products created *using* the product.
+In other words:

+* Creating derivative software, e.g. a 'nanotoconf' project that uses 'build' code, requires you to comply with the GPL, and in particular to redistribute your code in source form.
+The fact that it's really hard to distribute makefiles in binary form should help you comply with this anyway :-)

+* Building software using 'build' does not make that software GPL, any more than building it using GCC or GNU Make.
+I believe that 'build' can legally be used for proprietary software or for software using any other open-source license.

+As long as I (Christophe de Dinechin) am the sole author / maintainer of this software, this interpretation will prevail.
+If you believe that I am in error in my understanding of the GPL v3, please send me e-mail or raise an issue on GitHub or GitLab, and I will add a licensing exception to that effect.